We are Both the Sword and the Shield for Our Clients

-I am a native North Carolinian, having grown up in Raleigh.
-After graduation from high school, I attended the University of North Carolina at Chapel Hill, where I studied political science, history, and Spanish.
-I subsequently attended the University of Richmond to obtain my law degree, and since graduating in 1998, I have practiced law in Charlotte and the surrounding region.
-I have significant experience handling a variety of litigation matters, including Personal Injury, Workers Compensation claims, construction defect claims, and general civil litigation.
+William subsequently attended the University of Richmond to obtain his law degree, and since graduating in 1998, he has practiced law in Charlotte and the surrounding region.
+He has significant experience handling various litigation matters, including personal injury, Workers’ Compensation claims, construction defect claims, and general civil litigation.

-Initially, I worked as an attorney representing the interests of insurance companies and defendants in Workers’ Compensation and civil litigation matters.
-While I gained significant experience, I wanted to protect the interests of injured workers and individuals, as opposed to big insurance companies.
-So in 2003, I began my career as a plaintiff’s attorney, focusing on representing individuals injured at work, people injured as a result of the negligence of others, and homeowners dealing with defective work on their homes.
-I have continued to represent the interest of individuals to this day.
+So in 2003, he began his career as a plaintiff’s attorney, focusing on representing individuals injured at work, people injured as a result of the negligence of others, and homeowners dealing with defective work on their homes.
+He continues to represent the interests of individuals to this day.

-As a board-certified specialist in Workers’ Compensation Law, I focus the majority of my practice on the representation of North Carolina workers who are seriously injured on the job.
+As a board-certified specialist in Workers’ Compensation law, William focuses most of his practice on representing North Carolina workers seriously injured on the job.
 People often assume that Workers’ Compensation is simply personal injury law applied to injuries at work.
 That is far from the case.

-I find it very satisfying to help people obtain the compensation to which they are entitled under the North Carolina Workers’ Compensation Act.
-Often, a work injury means that an injured worker has to find a new line of work due to physical limitations, and it is very rewarding to help them as they make this transition.
-I am also an NCDRC Certified Superior Court Mediator, and I have experience mediating civil disputes as well as Workers Compensation claims.
+William finds it very satisfying to help people obtain the compensation they are entitled to under the North Carolina Workers’ Compensation Act.
+Often, a work injury means that an injured worker has to find a new line of work due to physical limitations, and it is gratifying to help them as they transition.
+William is also an NCDRC Certified Superior Court Mediator and has experience mediating civil disputes and Workers Compensation claims.

-I am a member of the North Carolina Advocates for Justice, the American Association for Justice, the North Carolina Association for Justice, the Workers’ Injury Law & Advocacy Group (“WILG”), the North Carolina Bar Association, and the Mecklenburg Bar County Bar.
-I am the former Chair of the North Carolina Bar Association’s Workers Compensation Section, which is comprised of both plaintiffs’ and defense attorneys, and I am currently on the board of WILG as well.
+He is a member of the North Carolina Advocates for Justice, the American Association for Justice, the North Carolina Association for Justice, the Workers’ Injury Law & Advocacy Group (“WILG”), and the North Carolina Bar Association the Mecklenburg Bar County Bar.
+He is the former Chair of the North Carolina Bar Association’s Workers Compensation Section, which comprises both plaintiffs’ and defense attorneys, and is currently on the board of WILG.

-Outside of work, I am married and have three children, along with too many pets to list.
-In my spare time I enjoy reading, gardening, watching sports, cheering for the Tar Heels, and being on or near the water whenever I can be.
-I also confess to enjoying video games, even though my skill and reflexes are not what they used to be.
+He is married and has three children, along with too many pets to list.
+In his spare time, he enjoys reading, gardening, watching sports, cheering for the Tar Heels, and being on or near the water whenever possible.
+He also confesses to enjoying video games, even though he admits that his skills and reflexes are not what they used to be.